How to Annotate YouTube Videos Like Articles

 Q. What Are Annotations in YouTube Videos?

 Annotations in YouTube videos are clickable text or notes that appear during the video on transcripts or descriptions, used to provide additional information, context, or links.
-With Web Highlights, these annotations refer to highlighting text in the video transcript, adding time-stamped notes, and organizing these annotations with tags.
+With Web Highlights, annotations refer to highlighting text in the YouTube transcript, adding time-stamped notes, generating AI summaries, and organizing those insights with tags.
+This transforms videos into structured, searchable learning resources.

 Q. How Do You Add Annotations to YouTube Videos?